racket/rhombus/shrubbery/0000-shrubbery.md

 deserves direct support in the notation.

-Shrubbery notation would be consistent and without ambiguity if we drop the requrement to precede indentation with `:` or `|`.
-Requiring a preceding `:` or `|` is a kind of consistency check to enable better and earlier errors when indentation goes wrong.
+Shrubbery notation would be consistent and without ambiguity if we drop the requrement to precede indentation with `:` or precede/follow indentation with `|`.
+Requiring a preceding `:` or preceding/following `|` is a kind of consistency check to enable better and earlier errors when indentation goes wrong.
+Always requiring a preceding `:` before an indented `|` line would also be consistent, but adds extras `:`s where `|` already provides one consistency check.
+Allowing an optional `:` before `|` would work, but programmers may then choose differently on omitting or including the `:`, leading to subtly divergent conventions.

 Making whitespace and comment lines ignored in all contexts means that they can be freely added without intefering with grouping.
 The `\`